Is Istanbul safe for new and unexpecting travelers?

 Whether you studied Constantinople in relation to the Crusades, or have a passing interest in Byzantium, you’d never guess that they’re all different names for the same city!

-How Safe is Istanbul?
+How safe is Istanbul?

 Overall, Istanbul is very safe for travelers coming from abroad.
 However, this doesn’t always mean that crime doesn’t happen.